-Supervisor Dr. C Nyirenda ABSTRACT

-nda

-Developer Mr. S Mbiza
+Supervisor Developer Co-Supervisor Dr. C Nyirenda Mr. S Mbiza Mr. A Henney

+ABSTRACT

 The purpose of this project is to design, implement and test an IoT based Anti-Crime platform using unobtrusive MicroGPS chips.
-This project is chosen due to the high rates present in South Africa.
+This project is chosen due to the high crime rate present in South Africa.
 This project will help in fighting crime and provide more security to property.
-The project is consists of four parts.
+The project consists of four parts.
 The first part is requirement analysis, where I define the requirements and break them to simple form.
 The second part is design and prototype, where a platform is designed and a prototype is produced.
 The third part is implementation, where code is written and a working product is produced.
 The fourth part is testing, this is where the product is tested and bugs are fixed if any.
 To use the application, one is required to have a PC or laptop.
-The product will be implemented in Java and an OpenCPU platform which satisfies all the MicroGPS chip requirements will be used.
+The product will be implemented in Java and an OpenCPU platform, which satisfies the entire MicroGPS chip requirements will be used.